 One result of this shift is the growing importance of search engine optimization, or SEO.
 Another result is increased competition because the barrier to entry, to create a website, is now so low.

 It’s a lot like the running boom in the 70’s.
 In 1970, the first New York City marathon had a whopping 127 registrants.
-Fast forward to 2017, there were over 50,000 finishers!
+In recent years, there have been more than 50,000 finishers!

 To put that into perspective, even if I came in dead last in 1970, I would have placed 127th.
 To place 127th now, I’d need to be among some of the best marathon runners in the world.